Stussyx/auto-annotated-portfolio/content/pages/info.md

       developed valuable technical and organizational skills, such as data encoding, documentation, and system record management.
 This experience not only honed my ability to work with technology but also reinforced my commitment to precision and quality in every task.
-I am proficient in a range of programming languages and tools, including Java, SQL/MySQL, PHP, C#, HTML/CSS, and JavaScript.
-I’m also experienced with Git version control, which complements my ability to adapt to modern development environments.
     subtitle: >-
       This is my info—I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
 Once you're impressed, you